ADVERTISING

 - Artificial Intelligence and Machine Learning Lab (Prof. Kristian Kersting)

-- Control and cyber-physical system (Prof. Rolf Findeisen)
+- Control and Cyber-Physical Systems (Prof. Rolf Findeisen)

-With this new research platform, the TU Darmstadt another milestone in the development of intelligent and human -like robotics.
+With this new research platform, TU Darmstadt another milestone in the development of intelligent and human-like robotics.

 (Darmstadt - Red/TU)

-A further contribution to research at the TU Darmstadt can be found here: Bluesky as a Twitter alternative .
+You can find another contribution to the research of TU Darmstadt here: Bluesky as a Twitter alternative .